 to the TJ bridges.
 This is more than a coincidence!

 It is obvious the guitar has "lived" and will be brought back

 to live though there is a lot left to be done.
 In fact the Rosette

 shows us a nice wooden inlay so no concentric circles only!

-the TJ guitars.
-This guitar has a three piece soundboard.
+no coincidence of course!
+This guitar has a three piece

 The back and sides are making this guitar even more